 Lake area, Dam and Cottage photos

-Lake area, Dam and Cottages.
+Lake Area, Dam and Cottages

-Moving on from the center of town you should come to a dam and spilway, in this area are the spill way and fish ladder, a charcoal kiln used to make charcoal for cooking and use in the iron furance, old furnace site, and the lumber mill which is in excellent shape for its age.
+Moving on from the center of town you should come to a dam and spillway, in this area are the spillway and fish ladder, a charcoal kiln used to make charcoal for cooking and use in the iron furnace, old furnace site, and the lumber mill which is in excellent shape for its age.
 A short walk from the lumber mill is the nature center.....I have never been inside as it was always closed during my trips.
 TIP: Look for the artesian well at the Nature Center.
 Just past the mill is the site of the glass factory (a plaque about the history of the glass factory should be located just off the dirt road you are traveling on.
 You should be able to see in the distance the small cluster of cottages that used to house the workers and their families.
-TIP: look for green audio tour marker near the first cottage on the left as you approach from the direction of the Mill.
+TIP: look for the green audio tour marker near the first cottage on the left as you approach from the direction of the Mill.
 Spend some time here as this is the end of the hike.
 TIP: Restrooms are located here in one of the cottages on the left.
 Look for the sign near the door.
 I hope you enjoyed this installment of Day Trip New Jersey and stay tuned for more episodes to come.
 Visit: Batstovillage.org for more info.